How to Help a Child With ADHD in School - The Ultimate Guide for Parents. (ADHD and grades in school (good grades!) don't always go hand in hand.

 Homeschool - Learn effective teaching strategies for students with ADHD

 Homeschool is a great option for ADHD kids, if it's a possibility for you.
-You can tailor your day and your schedule to help your child learn in the best way that he learns.
+It's very possible that you have a kiddo with high intelligence masking by ADHD.
+You can tailor your day and your schedule to help your child learn in the best way that he learns and bring out that natural ability.
 Some great reasons to homeschool:

 - You can make your active child learn using all kinds of hands-on ways that aren't possible in a brick and mortar.